bioinfologics/w2rap/README.md

 bwa mem -SP -t 8 S288C_ref LIB4432_R?.fastq > pe2ref.sam
 ```

-By checking that a reasonable percentage of your reads map to the reference, you can be confident that your sequencing data is of a reasonable quality.
+By checking that a reasonable percentage of your reads map to the reference, you can be confident that your sequencing data is of sufficiently good for the assembly process to proceed smoothly.
 The following command gives a count of reads mapping to the reference:

 ```
 samtools view -F 4  pe2ref.sam | cut -f 1 | sort | uniq | wc -l